-Genetics laboratory perspective.
-In contrast to clinicians and patients, laboratory professionals are primarily concerned with technical and scientific aspects of CNGS and its implications that extend beyond the care of any individual patient.
+Genetics laboratory perspective-In contrast to clinicians and patients, laboratory professionals are primarily concerned with technical and scientific aspects of CNGS, and its implications that extend beyond the care of any individual patient.
 The laboratory professional's perspective on uncertainty is focused on the bioinformatics, the testing pipeline, and the classification of variants (Box 4).
 Laboratory geneticists have access to greater knowledge about all of the methodological issues that produce uncertainty in CNGS, and their broader concerns also make other uncertainties more salient.
-For these reasons, it is also deeper scientifically and encompasses more specific questions and precisely defined sources of ignorance.
-However, it is also more generic-i.e., focused on generalizable knowledge affecting populations more than on specific knowledge affecting individuals.
-Whereas the uncertainties experienced by Mark and his internist focus on the implications of CNGS for Mark himself, the uncertainties
+For these reasons it is also deeper scientifically, encompassing more specific questions and precisely defined sources of ignorance.
+Yet it is also more generic-i.e., focused on generalizable knowledge affecting populations more than specific knowledge affecting individuals.
+Whereas the uncertainties experienced by Mark and his internist focus on the implications of CNGS for Mark himself, the uncertainties of laboratory professionals, researchers, and policymakers extend beyond Mark or any given individual.